Legal status of Germany: Overview

+thus to be characterized as a "dependent state," a state which is, especially, not allowed to maintain foreign relations and which is in this respect similar to a protectorate."

-From the 1950s onward however, a school of German legal scholars developed the alternative view that the Allies had only taken custody of German sovereignty while the former German state had been rendered powerless to act; and that consequently, once a freely constituted German government had come into being in the form of the Federal Republic, it would resume the identity and legal status of the former German Reich without requiring any formal devolution of sovereignty from the institutions of the Allied Control Council (which was, by then, defunct).
+From the 1950s onward, a school of German legal theorists developed the alternative view that the Allies had only become trustees of German sovereignty while the Reich government had been rendered nonfunctional; consequently, once a properly constituted German government (the Federal Republic) was re-established, it could resume the identity and legal status of the former German Reich without requiring any formal transfer of sovereignty from the Allied Control Council (which by then existed on paper only).

-Germany as 'national people'; versus Germany as 'state territory'

-At the 1871 Unification of Germany, the Reich was established constitutionally as a federation of monarchies, each having entered the federation with a defined territory; and consequently the unitary nationalism of the 'German Reich' was initially specified (at Article 1 of the 1871 constitution) in territorial terms, as the lands within the former boundaries of this particular subset of German monarchies.